ajaxloadmore/ajax-load-more/README.txt

 5. Implementation: Insert the Ajax Load More shortcode directly into the WordPress block editor or a theme template file.

 == Changelog ==

+= 7.7.2 - December 11, 2025 =
+* UPDATE: Updated SinglePosts fetch to use REST API endpoint to support custom post types.
+* Updated Axios and other project dependencies to latest versions.
+* UPDATE: WordPress 6.9 compatibility updates.
+* FIX: Added fix for touchstart event listener to use passive option for better performance on touch devices.

 = 7.7.1 - November 26, 2025 =
 * UPDATE: Added cache support to REST API queries.